DEADLINE ALERT: Bernstein Liebhard LLP Reminds Dollar General Corporation Investors of Upcoming Deadline

 If you purchased or acquired Dollar General common stock, and/or would like to discuss your legal rights and options please visit Dollar General Corporation Shareholder Class Action Lawsuit or contact paralegal Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

-A lawsuit was filed in the United States District Court for the Middle District of Tennessee on behalf of investors who purchased or acquired the common stock of Dollar General between May 28, 2020 and August 31, 2023, inclusive (the “Class Period”), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).
+A lawsuit was filed in the United States District Court for the Middle District of Tennessee on behalf of investors who purchased or acquired the common stock of Dollar General between May 28, 2020 and August 31, 2023, inclusive (the “Class Period”), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers.

 If you wish to serve as lead plaintiff, you must move the Court no later than January 26, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.